oddlama/fora-docs/usage/introduction/scripts.md

 {% endtab %}
 {% endtabs %}

-An overview of all available operations can be found in the [Operations](TODO) section.
+An overview of all available operations can be found in the [Operation Index](api/index\_operations.md "mention") section.
 You may of course also write your own operations.
 For this I recommend reading the implementation of some existing operations.